-- OSHA regulations (Occupational Exposure to Bloodborne Pathogens; Final Rule, is available on OSHA's website (www.osha.gov)) require that the employer provide a written Exposure Control Plan (ECP) that covers the facility's policies and procedures to prevent transmission of a bloodborne pathogen in the workplace.
-Healthcare Personnel (HCP) of the UNC Medical Center may have duties in more than one facility; therefore, this exposure control plan is designed for all HCP of UNC Medical Center (UNC Hospitals, Hillsborough Hospital, Wakebrook, the Ambulatory Surgical Center, UNC Health Care administrative offices and community based outpatient facilities) and the UNC-Chapel Hill Campus Health Services and the Adams School of Dentistry. - a.
-The OSHA document, Occupational Exposure to Bloodborne Pathogens; Final Rule is available on OSHA's website (www.osha.gov).
+1. OSHA regulations (Occupational Exposure to Bloodborne Pathogens; Final Rule, is available on OSHA's website (www.osha.gov)) require that the employer provide a written Exposure Control Plan (ECP) that covers the facility's policies and procedures to prevent transmission of a bloodborne pathogen in the workplace.
+Staff of UNC Hospitals may have duties in more than one facility; therefore, this exposure control plan is designed for all staff of UNC Hospitals (UNC Medical Center, Hillsborough Hospital, Youth Behavioral Hospital (YBH), Ambulatory Surgical Center, UNC Health administrative offices, and community-based outpatient facilities/services), the Adams School of Dentistry, and UNC Health Science students on clinical rotation.